Ayalum Njanum Thammil: Plot

 At the private medical college where Ravi completed his medical degree, he and Vivek were amongst the worst students.
 They were irresponsible in their studies and were not even able to distinguish between surgical instruments.
 Ravi had a campus romance, a junior Muslim student named Sainaba aka Sainu.
 After completing the course, Ravi and Vivek were left with two options: either to pay the college ₹5 lakh or to do an internship in a village hospital.
 Vivek opts to pay.
-Ravi, who is not able to get the cash from his father Thomas Tharakan, chooses to work in the Redemption Hospital in Munnar, which is run by Dr. Samuel — an altruistic physician who, by his absolute devotion to his profession, lives a lonely life.
-On his way to Munnar, Ravi's car crashes with a police vehicle. and Ravi is in turn harassed by S. I. Purushothaman.
-Ravi lodges a complaint and gets the officer suspended.
+Ravi, who is not able to get the cash from his father Thomas, chooses to work in the Redemption Hospital in Munnar, which is run by Dr. P. J. Samuel — an altruistic physician who, by his absolute devotion to his profession, lives a lonely life.
+On his way to Munnar, Ravi's car crashes with a police vehicle. and Ravi is in turn harassed by ASI Purushothaman, a corrupt policeman.
+Ravi lodges a complaint and gets him suspended.

 Ravi initially finds the job at the hospital uninteresting, mainly due to the uncompromising Samuel, who is very strict.
 He hates the lonely stay in a "jail-like" staff-quarters.
 The only consolations for Ravi are the letters by Sainu and occasional phone calls to Vivek.
 Ravi is soon accompanied by Dr. Supriya, another junior doctor, who helps him develop an interest in the job.
 However, he still finds it difficult to adjust to Samuel.
 Some months later, Samuel informs Ravi about a phone call that he received from Sainu's parents, who are planning to marry Sainu to someone else.
 Samuel was also asked to forbid Ravi from meeting or calling her.
 Ravi seeks help from Vivek, who secretly makes all arrangements for Ravi's and Sainu's marriage in Kochi, but Ravi is stopped by Purushothaman on his way to Kochi, in the name of a routine check.
-The officer who was actually waiting to avenge his suspension does not leave Ravi even after hearing about the marriage.
-Ravi arrives late only to see a house arrested Sainu, who has unwillingly agreed for another marriage.
+Purushothaman who was actually waiting to avenge his suspension, does not leave Ravi even after hearing about the marriage.
+Ravi arrives late only to know that Sainu is house arrested, who has unwillingly agreed for another marriage.